Marshall

 Lest we forget: Chicago’s awful theater horror

-Great Chicago Theater Disaster)
+(identical to Great Chicago Theater Disaster

 -